8 Easy Winter Outdoor Education Activities

 outdoor education

-I froze a bunch of ice cubes with a few drops of food colouring.
-Once they were frozen, I used them for this centre.
+I froze a bunch of ice cubes with a few drops of food coloring.
+Once they were frozen, I used them for this center.
 I put them all in a hula hoop and children built with them using the snow to stick them together.

 Winter Outdoor Learning Activities – Water Balloons

-I filled several balloons with water and food colouring.
+I filled several balloons with water and food coloring.
 Once they froze, I removed the balloons on a few.
 On others, I left the balloon covering for kids to explore.

 I set the balloons out on trays and warm water and eye droppers in a bowl beside the trays.
 Children squirted the water over the balloons.